 ** Trust in the Lord, and do good; so shalt thou dwell in the land, and verily thou shalt be fed. ** Psalm 37:3

 Trusting the Lord requires us to keep one eye on eternity and one on today.
-So we can do what’s right, right now, in the middle of trials and victories.
-Then, while we are waiting for all that He is keeping in our Trust Fund account in Heaven, He also tells us that what we face today is taken care of as well.
-He will feed us, care for our basic needs both physically and spiritually.
-Every day.
+That means that we can do what’s right, right now, in the middle of trials and victories.
+Then, while we are waiting for all that God is keeping in our Trust Fund account in Heaven, He also tells us that what we face today is taken care of as well.
+He will feed us abundantly, and care for all of our basic needs both physically and spiritually, every day.

 In this same Psalm 37, David tells us, ** I have been young, and now am old; yet have I not seen the righteous forsaken, nor his seed begging bread. ** Psalm 37:25

 As the Lord provides for us materially and economically from day to day, He is teaching us His faithfulness and His Integrity as He keeps his promises to us.
 What He does for us here, daily, is a glimpse into what our eternal life with Him will be like.
 If He is able to keep every promise to us here on earth, and do it better than we ever imagined, won’t His fulfilling of our promises for Heaven be beyond our imagination as well?

 ** The Lord redeemeth the soul of his servants: and none of them that trust in him shall be desolate. ** Psalm 34:22

 The Psalms reminds us again and again that our job is to trust and the Lord’s job is to provide.